ts-pro/vue-eternal-loading/docs/loading-states.md

 ---

-We have one more state `error` but we can't rich it automatically just using `loading` callback.
-It's because **vue-eternal-loading** have no idea about loading errors, and it can switch states based on information which you pass to `loading` callback and it's not enought information to set `error` state.
-How to set `error` state manually we will explain further in next sections.
+We have one more state `error`, but we can't rich it automatically, just using `loaded` callback.
+It's because **vue-eternal-loading** have no idea about loading errors, and it can switch states based on information which you pass to `loaded` and it's not enough information to set `error` state.
+How to set `error` state manually we will learn further in the next sections.